-The Company offers a warranty guaranteeing the fit and finish of their intraoral devices for three years from the date of initial sale, as well as a guarantee for the unlimited remaking of arches.
-The accrual for warranty claims and unlimited arch remakes totaled \$269,496 and \$217,244 at December 31, 2022 and 2021, respectively, and these amounts are recorded in accrued expenses on the consolidated balance sheets.
+The Company offers an assurance-type warranty guaranteeing the fit and finish of its intraoral devices for three years from the date of initial sale.
+The accrual for warranty claims totaled \$0.5 million and \$0.3 million at December 31, 2023 and 2022, respectively, and these amounts are recorded in accrued expenses on the consolidated balance sheets.
+The Company recognized the related warranty cost as a reduction in revenue.